-37 Robert Enright (2010).
+41 Robert Enright (2010).
 "Stories and More Storeys: How Woodward's Got Rebuilt."
 In Enright, ed., Body Heat: The Story of the Woodward's Redevelopment.
 Vancouver, BC: Blueimprint, 11-13, quote from p.
 11.

-38 The event was called the "Grasstown Smoke-In," but after the riot squad and officers on horseback charged the crowd and unleashed chaos, it became known as the Gastown Riot.
+42 The event was called the "Grasstown Smoke-In," but after the riot squad and officers on horseback charged the crowd and unleashed chaos, it became known as the Gastown Riot.
 There were 79 arrests and 12 injuries.
 A later judicial inquiry criticized the actions of authorities, and specifically called it a "police riot."
 See Chuck Davis (2011).
 The Chuck Davis History of Metropolitan Vancouver.
 Vancouver, BC: Harbour Publishing, p.
 353. In the years since that episode, Vancouver and BC came to be known for unconventional approaches to illegal drugs, and indeed the definition of legality has itself changed.
 Canada de-criminalized marijuana possession - of small amounts, for personal use only - in the fall of 2017.

-today, luxury condo towers are so common in this town that to really stand out you need something truly distinctive.
-In this case, it's a richly-illustrated, 367-page book on the Woodward's project.
+on the Woodward's project.
 A copy was given to each buyer of the building's condo units.
 The book is called Body Heat, the title borrowed from an obscure early-1980s movie about an affair and murder plot.
 "Don't talk about it," one of the characters in the film says about the plan to kill her wealthy husband; "Talk is dangerous.
 It makes things happen."
-These lines are specifically cited by the art critic who documents the project's role in transforming the community, attempting to portray the conflicts of an influx of wealthy residents into a poor community as a series of conversations.39
+These lines are specifically cited by the art critic who documents the project's role in transforming the community, attempting to portray the conflicts of an influx of wealthy residents into a poor community as a series of conversations.
+43

 Now where were we?
 Oh, yes, I was explaining how short the tour used to be, and how it got longer over the years.
 Recently, it's been running about six hours.
 "Six hours!" you exclaim.
-Remember: the tour was always optional.
-Nobody was ever required to
+Remember: the tour is and was always optional.
+Nobody is ever required to attend.
+And I tell people they can join us late and leave early, whenever they need to go.
+Usually we have